Guide to retiring in Porto

 The Metropolitan Area of Porto is served by a comprehensive public transport network, which includes buses, subway and trains.
 You can even buy a monthly subscription, the passe mensal, to move inside the district as many times as you want.

-In our article about living in Porto, we listed the different types of subscription and respective prices, but keep the following: a retired person in Porto has a 25% discount on any subscription.
+In my article about living in Porto, I listed the different types of subscription and respective prices, but keep the following: a retired person in Porto has a 25% discount on any subscription.

 Cultural Activities in Porto